Filbert Bayi: Running career

 Born in a small village of Karatu, near Arusha, Tanzania, he had to run eight miles every day to and from school as a boy.
 His greatest moment was arguably the 1500 m final at the 1974 Commonwealth Games in Christchurch, New Zealand, when he won the gold medal ahead of New Zealand runner John Walker and Kenyan Ben Jipcho.
 Bayi set a new world record of 3 min 32.16 s, ratified by the IAAF as 3:32.2, and Walker went under the old world record set by Jim Ryun as well.
 Third place Jipcho, fourth place Rod Dixon, and fifth place Graham Crouch also ran the fourth, fifth, and seventh fastest 1500 m times to that date.
 It is still classed as one of the greatest 1500 m races of all time.
 There was no jockeying for position in the race; Bayi led from the beginning in a fast pace and was 20 metres ahead at 800 metres, the other runners strung out in a line behind him.

 In 1975, Bayi broke Ryun's eight-year-old mile record by clocking 3:51.0 in Kingston, Jamaica on 17 May.
 The record was short-lived as Walker became history's first sub-3:50 miler on 12 August of the same year, running 3:49.4 at Gothenburg.

 It was hoped that the Bayi-Walker clash would continue but, because Tanzania boycotted the 1976 Summer Olympics in Montreal, it never materialized.
 However, since Bayi was suffering from a bout of malaria shortly before the Olympics, he may not have been able to challenge Walker even had there been no boycott.

 Bayi won a silver medal in the 3000 m steeplechase at the 1980 Summer Olympics in Moscow.
 He ran 8:12.5 behind Bronisław Malinowski.

-He won the 1500 m race at the 1973 All-Africa Games, with Kipchoge Keino gaining silver.
-Bayi successfully defended his title at the 1978 All-Africa Games.